Introduction

 This is a great way to quickly populate your library with a vast collection of common and useful commands.
 The imported

-category so they don't mix with your personal bookmarks.
+examples are stored in a separate tldr category so they don't mix with your personal bookmarks.
 Once fetched, they will

 appear in your search results, giving you instant access to a massive library of commands.

-π‘ Tip: You can re-run this command at any time to update your local copy of the tldr pages to the latest version.
+💡 Tip: You can re-run this command at any time to update your local copy of the tldr pages to the latest version.

 Usage